Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 MultiBit HD and the BRIT server.
 This is done to increase privacy of both parties and to obfuscate the fee payments on the blockchain.

-It is envisaged that other projects will see the benefit of using BRIT and will contribute to the overall obfuscation.
+It is envisaged that other projects will see the benefit of using BRIT and by using it in their projects will contribute to the overall obfuscation occurring on the blockchain.

 ### Actors

 There are three actors in the BRIT protocol:

-1. The person who will redeem the fee payments, called the Redeemer.
+1. The entity who will redeem the fee payments, called the Redeemer.
-2. The person who pays the fees, called the Payer.
+2. The entity who pays the fees, called the Payer.
 3. A service that matches up the Redeemer with the Payer, called the Matcher.

-### Description of protocol
+### The BRIT protocol

 #### 1. A Matcher service is started

-During the first initialisation, the Matcher generates a GPG key pair (`matcher.GPG.private`, `matcher.GPG.public`).
+During the first initialisation the Matcher generates a GPG key pair (`matcher.GPG.private`, `matcher.GPG.public`).

-The Matcher is given a BRIT protocol version number (`matcher.britVersion`).
+The Matcher has a BRIT protocol version number (`matcher.britVersion`) to identify future changes.

 The `matcher.GPG.public` is made available to popular key repositories, such as MIT.
 It is also hardcoded along with the BRIT protocol version into signed applications that are expected to act as Payers.